ashdev-7/ashdev-7/README.md

 # Hello there 👋
-- I’m Yash, a CS major from India.
+- I’m Yash, a CS major.
-- 🤖 Backend Dev
 - 📫 Connect with me on [LinkedIn](https://www.linkedin.com/in/yashty/)
 - 🧑‍💻 Looking for internships and collaborative projects.